 4. Timely Delivery

-Choosing the right Vendor for your restaurant is crucial as a lot is at stake.
+Choosing the right restaurant raw materials suppliers is crucial as a lot is at stake.
 Timely delivery of raw materials is essential as running out on items during business hours is harmful to the business.
 You not only lose out on orders but is also a major turnoff for customers.
 To avoid such instances, we recommend that you ask for references from your Vendor.
 Since Vendors usually serve in the local areas, you can also get in touch with nearby restaurants to get feedback.

 While looking for a restaurant Vendor, restaurateurs often overlook the Reporting of the entire raw material supply.
 Choose a Vendor who gives you clear reports about the quantity of the items purchased and received, and at what rate.
 You should also keep track of the Daily Bills to give you an insight into the overall expenditure.
 It is also extremely important that you count and account for your month-end food inventory to produce an accurate profit and loss statement.